 - ¼ cup heavy cream

 - 2 tablespoons melted butter (plus more for garnish if desired)

 - ½ teaspoon salt

 - 1 tablespoon roughly chopped pistachios

 - Peel and cut parsnips into chunks into 2-inch chunks.

 - Meanwhile, combine cream with butter in a small pot over medium-low heat just to heat through.

-- Place parsnips back in pot and mash.Note: mashed parsnips have a rougher consistency than potatoes.
-If you want a smoother consistency, puree with your food processor instead of mashing.
+- Place parsnips back into a pot or bowl and mash.Note: Mashed parsnips have a rougher consistency than potatoes.
+If you want to rice them instead, you can.